7 Psychological Books Like Girl In Pieces

 2. A Court of Mist and Fury (A Court of Thorns and Roses)

 A Court of Mist and Fury is the second book in the series.
 You have to read the first book to read this one because the first book has a lot to do with why Feyre is in the place that she is in this one.
 It is a fantasy series but heavy on romance.
 Feyre went through a lot, specifically the first book at the end.
 Where she is in the book, she is at a low.
-She can’t deal with what she had to do in that first book and doesn’t have a way to process that.
+She can’t deal with what she had to do in that first book and has no way to process that.

-So this book does deal with PTSD and depression, and Feyre has a big problem with feeling trapped.
+So, this book does deal with PTSD and depression, and Feyre has a big problem with feeling trapped.
 You see her at rock bottom at the beginning of the book and waiting for something to happen to her so she doesn’t have to live like this anymore.

 Author: Sarah Maas